imrafaelmerino/vertx-effect/docs/README.md

 ```

-**retryIf**: retries the computation the specified number of attempts if the error matches the predicate
+**retryIf**: retries the computation the specified number of attempts if the error matches the predicate.

 ## <a name="modules"><a/> Modules